cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

 * 2020-10-12: Updated Draft
 * 2020-11-13: Accepted
 * 2020-05-06: proto API updates, use `sdk.Msg` instead of `sdk.ServiceMsg` (the latter concept was removed from Cosmos SDK)
+* 2022-04-20: Updated the `SendAuthorization` proto docs to clarify the `SpendLimit` is a required field.
+(Generic authorization can be used with bank msg type url to create limit less bank authorization)

 ## Status